-St Albans City and District Council are undertaking public engagement during 2023 to inform the management of their cemeteries going forward.
-This follows recommendations for improvement from the ICCM review of our Cemeteries in 2022.
-Residents will be invited to take part in surveys covering their interest in the Cemeteries as a green space, to consider volunteering in projects we're undertaking and to look at potential design and build proposals.
+SADC undertook public engagement during 2023 to inform the management of their cemeteries going forward.
+This follows recommendations for improvement from the ICCM review of St Albans cemeteries in 2022.
+Residents were invited to take part in surveys covering their interest in the cemeteries as a green space, to consider volunteering in projects being undertaken and to look at potential design and build proposals.

-This will be the basis for future improvements, using the feedback and continuing to work with our residents to ensure we engage with the community in all aspects of the service.
+This will be the basis for future improvements, using the feedback and continuing to work with residents to ensure we engage with the community in all aspects of the service.